ayushmathur71/MNISTNN/README.md

         b. **Train** --> Intakes the training dataset from train loader ; predicts image labels & optimizes losses.
 Also changes gradient values with optimizer function (Stochastic Gradient Descend)
         c. **Test** --> Intakes test dataset ; Without initiating any gradeints (preventing leakage), predicts image class.
 Calculates loss & accuracy, updates correctly tagged image count and prints accuracy for each batch

+    3. **S5.ipynb** --> Main file containing the overall implementation of the neural network.
+We call the defined training & test functions from this file & analyse the data as well as output of our network.